AdvancedRx Project Plan · Updated 2026-06-11

 §9Hazards & gotchas

-The subtle stuff: typo'd API names that mustn't be autocorrected, hardcoded IDs to retrofit, silent-failure surfaces, multi-relationship integrity, Health Cloud upgrade fragility, and a worth-keeping teaching moment about inference vs. ground truth.
+The subtle stuff: typo'd API names that mustn't be autocorrected, hardcoded IDs to retrofit, silent-failure surfaces, multi-relationship integrity, Health Cloud upgrade fragility, portal interplay (new 2026-06-11), and a worth-keeping teaching moment about inference vs. ground truth.

 These API names are typo'd in the live org.
 The typos are load-bearing — deployments referencing the "corrected" spelling will fail with INVALID_FIELD.
 Don't autocorrect.